ashdude14/kingChat/README.md

 ## **To run this project locally**
- Step-1 Clone this repo in your local machine
+  Step-1 Clone this repo in your local machine.
- Step-2 run `npm install`
+  Step-2 run `npm install`.
- step-3 run `npm run dev`
+  Step-3 run `npm run dev`.

  ## **Learning**
   1. Routing creation using react-router-dom.